citrusframework/citrus/CONTRIBUTING.md

 ### Definition of done
 The definition of done (DOD) specifies the exit-criteria for an issue that is currently in progress to be passed for review.
-If you're working on an issue which you would like to pass for review, it would be great, if you could ensure that all of the following criteria are met.
+If you're working on an issue which you would like to pass for review, it would be great, if you could ensure that all the following criteria are met.
 This helps us to review your changes as effective as possible.

 * All requirements of the linked issue have been fulfilled
 * Automated tests for the acceptance criteria have been created and passed